traekka/traekka-website/README.md

 - 👷 GitHub Actions integration to run static code formatting, unit and e2e tests on pull requests
 - 📈 Code coverage with Codecov
 - 📦 Deploy to Vercel or Azure Web Apps with GitHub Actions
+- 🧑‍💻 VSCode: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript, Jest
+- 🤖 SEO metadata, JSON-LD and Open Graph tags with Next SEO
+- 🗺️ Sitemap.xml and robots.txt with next-sitemap

 <br>